-The Walt Disney Company stock closed for the day at $112.66 a share before reporting their earnings for the third quarter (Q1) of fiscal year 2019 which ended on December 29, 2018.
+The Walt Disney Company stock closed for the day at $112.66 a share before reporting their earnings for the first quarter (Q1) of fiscal year 2019 which ended on December 29, 2018.
 According to Bob Iger, the focus going forward is the 21st Century Fox acquisition and the launch of the Disney+ streaming service.

 “After a solid first quarter, with diluted EPS of $1.86, we look forward to the transformative year ahead, including the successful completion of our 21st Century Fox acquisition and the launch of our Disney+ streaming service,” said Robert A. Iger, Chairman and Chief Executive Officer, The Walt Disney Company.
 “Building a robust direct-to-consumer business is our top priority, and we continue to invest in exceptional content and innovative technology to drive our success in this space.”